People living with HIV who know their HIV status

 - There are timely and complete mechanisms for reporting newly diagnosed cases to the system from all facilities that offer HIV diagnostic testing.

-- Mechanisms are in place to de-duplicate individuals reported multiple times or from multiple facilities.
+- Mechanisms are in place to de-duplicate repeat diagnoses among individuals reported multiple times and/or from multiple facilities.

-- There is sufficient follow-up of individuals to identify that they are still alive, as opposed to having died or moved out of the country
+- There is sufficient continuous or periodic follow-up of individuals to identify that they are still alive, as opposed to having died or moved out of the country

-- De-duplication of case reports has not occurred (overestimation).
+- De-duplication of case reports has not occurred (leading to overestimation).

 - Deaths or out-migration among people diagnosed and reported to the system have not been removed (overestimation).